 Like many people who often suffer from migraines, or a migraine “attack”, I know first hand how debilitating they can be.
 A migraine can be defined as a recurrent throbbing headache that typically affects one side of the head and is often accompanied by nausea and disturbed vision.
 The excruciating pain that migraines bring can last for hours or even days.
 Migraine is a common problem affecting about 36 million Americans, or roughly 12% of the population.
 Migraine ranks in the top 20 of the world’s most disabling medical illnesses.

 Migraine attacks can sometimes be so severe that some people may have to abandon his or her routine activities for three or four days at a stretch.
 The attack can last a couple of hours to several days and has a tendency to recur.
 Other symptoms such as nausea, blurred vision, loss of appetite, and fatigue may also be present.
-According to Ayurveda, migraine headaches are due to a disorder in tridosha, disorders in vata, pitta, or kapha, migraines frequently occur when systemic pitta moves into the cardiovascular system, circulates, and
+According to Ayurveda, migraine headaches are due to a disorder in tridosha, disorders in vata, pitta, or kapha, migraines frequently occur when systemic pitta moves into the cardiovascular system, circulates, and affects the blood vessels around the brain.
+Yoga is an activity that focuses on postures and breathing exercises.
+It is an excellent way to get rid of stress and also a great way to help you feel more relaxed and also keep you flexible.
+Out of those three advantages the one you want to focus on is stress, a common migraine trigger.

 Yoga Poses For Migraine